vruusmann/openscoring.io/_posts/2023-12-20-upgrading_sklearn_decision_tree.md

 ## Overview ##

-[Decision trees](https://scikit-learn.org/stable/modules/tree.html) and [logistic regression](https://scikit-learn.org/stable/modules/linear_model.html) are some of the most widely used types of models for machine learning (ML) applications.
+[Decision trees](https://scikit-learn.org/stable/modules/tree.html) and [logistic regression](https://scikit-learn.org/stable/modules/linear_model.html) are some of the most popular model types for ML applications.
-Their strengths include high adaptability, simplicity and interpretability.
+Their strengths include simplicity, versatility and interpretability, and getting to know their ins and outs is a prerequisite to a successful career in data science.

 Decision trees are suited for solving both classification- and regression-type problems.
-This is probably one of the first model types applied by any beginner data analyst.

-A universally familiar example is multinomial classification based on the ["iris" dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set):
+The classical example is multinomial classification using the ["iris" dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set):

 ``` python
 from sklearn.datasets import load_iris